chrisgrieser/finder-vim-mode/README.md

 # Vim Mode for macOS Finder
-Keyboard-only control of the Finder.app, inspired by vim/ranger.
+Keyboard-only control for the Finder.app, inspired by vim/ranger.

 ![finder-vim-cheatsheet](./finder-vim-cheatsheet.png)